How to optimise your WordPress site

-The good news is, for most sites, you’ll see an improvement simply by enabling the LiteSpeed cache.
+For most sites, you’ll see an improvement simply by enabling the LiteSpeed cache.

 Follow our separate guide to also take advantage of the LiteSpeed Cache Image Optimisation tool - link opens in a new window.

-We have a separate guide detailing how to turn off the WordPress cron job and setup a cPanel cron job (link opens in a new window) to replace it.
+We have a separate guide detailing how to turn off the WordPress Cron job and set up a cPanel cron job (link opens in a new window) to replace it.

 Guideline #8 - Optimise your WordPress database

-We have a separate guide detailing how to optimise your WordPress database (link opens in a new window).
+This can be a bit complex so we have a separate guide detailing how to optimise your WordPress database (link opens in a new window).

 Monitoring your sites performance and further tuning

 You can start to use tools like gtmetrix.com (external link opens in a new window) to benchmark your site - please be aware that these sites are only ever a guide and that sometimes there are good reasons not to chase a number - for example, it may be better to load a bigger image once and show resized versions on the same page rather than loading multiple images.
 So, a lower score for image optimisation might not be a bad thing.